Sandalwood drug case: Actress Sanjjanaa Galrani gets bail; walks out after 86 days

 Bengaluru, Dec 11: The Karnataka High Court on Friday granted bail to Kannada actress Sanjjanaa Galrani, who was arrested in connection with the Sandalwood Drug scandal.

-The court issued the bail order on the condition of executing a bond worth Rs 3,00,000 and two sureties of the same amount.
-She has to appear before the police once in a month and cooperate with the investigation.
+The court issued the bail order with a direction to furnish a personal bond of Rs three lakh with two sureties.
+She has to cooperate with the investigating officer and appear before the officer twice a month.

-The actress was accused by the Central Crime Branch of procuring and supplying drugs to people who attended high-profile parties in Bengaluru.
+The actresswas arrested on September 8 by the Central Crime Branch, probing drug abuse in the Kannada film industry, on charges of possessing and supplying narcotics and later remanded to judicial custody.

+She was the second Kannada film industry personality to be arrested after Ragini Dwivedi.

 Sanjjanaa was born in Bengaluru.
 She made her film debut in a Tamil movie 'Oru Kadhal Seiveer' in 2006.
+She has acted in a Kannada movie 'Ganda Hendathi'.

+The police have so far arrested over 16 people in connection with drug abuse among high-profile people.

+The police launched a crackdown after the Narcotics Control Bureau arrested three persons in Bengaluru in August who were allegedly supplying drugs to the Kannada film actors and singers.